Controlled Substance Laws in Georgia 2023

 Per Georgia 16-13-30, manufacturing and cultivation offenses are felony crimes.
 Specifically, it is a felony offense to grow marijuana, manufacture meth, LSD, or any type of controlled or illegal substance.

-A conviction will result in stiff fines and 5-35 years in prison.
+A conviction will result in substantial fines and 5-35 years in prison.
 Repeat offenders are subject to the most severe sentences allowed by law.

 Possession of Controlled Substance (PCS)